 Northern Italy is the perfect getaway you have been waiting for!
 See stunning views from a gondola in Venice or explore the amazing and delicious city of Parma, there is so much to experience.
-Get to know some of the best places to visit in northern Italy with this article, you will love every single one!
+Get to know some of the best things to do in Italy with this article, you will love every single one!
 Northern Italy is truly a treat to be able to visit, so utilizing your time is very important.

 This is crucial, especially in places like Venice, since they have no roads!
 If renting a car is out of your price range, then traveling by train or boat is your next best bet.
 This is also a really great way to explore northern Italy as you can see off-the-beaten-path views and towns you wouldn’t normally get to see!
 Look at our Wildly Romantic Italian Honeymoon Destinations to see the best ways to visit Italy and enjoy your experience if you are visiting during your special time!

-10 Stunningly Beautiful Places You Must Visit In Northern France
+10 Stunningly Beautiful Places You Must Visit In Northern Italy

 Bolzano Is The Gem Of The Dolomites In Northern Italy